John Bowes (art collector): Foundation of the Bowes Museum

 Joséphine officially laid the foundation stone of the museum on 27 November 1869, but she was apparently too ill to do so physically, and merely touched it with a trowel.

 The story of John Bowes is told in the book John Bowes and the Bowes Museum by Charles E Hardy.
 The book itself has an interesting history.
 It was first published by the renowned Newcastle upon Tyne publisher Frank Graham in 1970.
 The second printing in 1978 was again published by Frank Graham, but two subsequent editions, 1982 and 1989, were published by The Friends of Bowes Museum.

 Second marriage and death

 In 1877 (marriage settlement 24 July 1877), Bowes remarried one Alphonsine Maria St. Amand, divorced wife of the Comte de Courten.
 The second marriage did not turn out well, and it appears that John Bowes was attempting to obtain a divorce from his wife from March to May 1884.
 Indeed, it was subsequently reported to have been legally severed in May 1885.
 Alphonsine may have been mother of the Italian artist Angelo de Courten (1848–1925).

 Bowes died childless in October 1885 at Streatlam, and was interred next to his first wife at Gibside.
-It had been intended that they would be reinterred in a Catholic chapel at the Bowes Museum, but this was never completed.
+It had been intended that they would be reinterred in a Catholic chapel at the Bowes Museum, this original chapel was not realised; however, a later Catholic church was built on land adjoining the museum grounds in which Bowes and his first wife were reinterred in 1928.